A Theater Themed Wedding

 11. Book an engagement photo session (aka love shoot or couple shoot) and go to your favourite theatre to shoot the photos.
 I did this myself a couple of years ago and we included some photos in front of my favourite theatre, The Menier Chocolate Factory in London.
 This summer I’ve also shot Siobhan and Joe in front of Shakespeare’s The Globe which is Siobhan’s favourite and coincidentally is situated in the same London borough as The Menier, namely Southwark.
 And we did a couple of shots in front of a close-by mural of Shakespeare which Siobhan loves.
 If you can convince your favourite theatre to let you go inside then that’s also possible.
 I’m also a theatre photographer (as a former dramaturg turned photographer, I still love working in the theater), so I know how to shoot in theatre lighting, I’ve even shot a portrait session in the auditorium of a theatre.
 I can work with any theatre related environment really.

 I hope these ideas on how to create a theater themed wedding were helpful.
 Are you interested in hiring me as your wedding photographer for your theatre themed wedding?
 I’m available for weddings throughout Europe.
 Contact me so we can chat about all your plans, my rates and to get to know each other a bit.
-Have a look at my wedding portfolio to see more wedding photos, read the about me page to learn about who this ‘I’-person is or have a read about how I work.
+Have a look at my wedding portfolio to see more wedding photos, read the about me page to learn about who this ‘I’-person is.